mctigger/elaugment/README.md

 This library is currently in it's early stages so interfaces may break and some operations are slow.

 ## Installation
-1. Clone this repository
+- Clone this repository
-2. Run
+- or run
 ``` pip install elaugment ```

 ## Usage